huangrpablo/La-MAML/README.md

 # Studying gradient alignment in mitigating catastrophic forgetting for continual learning

-#Environment configuration
+# Environment configuration

 >pip install -r requirements.txt

+and

+> pip install ipdb
-#Get the Available Datasets
+# Get the Available Datasets
 To download the Minist dataset
 > python get_data.py all